Homomorpheus/mathmod_ball_dae_ode/docs/events.md

 ### ODE ⇾ DAE

-If the new normal velocity (see [](sec:impact)) lies below a certain threshold parameter, the algorithm described here makes the program switch from the ODE to the DAE mode. $q$ stays the same, the normal velocity gets set to zero.
+If the new normal velocity (see [](sec:impact)) lies below a certain threshold parameter, the algorithm described here makes the program switch from the ODE to the DAE mode. $q$ stays the same, the (already very small) normal velocity gets set to zero.
 As for the acceleration, it is adapted to the velocity on the curve using {eq}`eq:accel_start`:
 \begin{equation*}
   \mathbf{a}_{DAE} = (\mathbf{a}_{ODE}, \tau)\tau + \kappa \| \mathbf{v}_{DAE} \| ^2 \nu